linode/apl-docs/docs/for-ops/console/services.md

 | Service type         | The service type (`svcPredeployed` / `ksvcPredeployed` / `ksvc`) |
 | Host         | The hostname of the service |
 | Team         | The team that owns the service                         |

+Follow the instructions [here](../../for-devs/console/services.md) to create a service.